jtommy/DXF-Renewed/docs/DIMENSION_SUMMARY.md

 ## Overview

-The `DIMENSION` entity has been fully implemented with complete support for the `DIMSTYLE` system, including parsing, storage, and SVG rendering of all 6 DXF dimension types.
+The `DIMENSION` entity is implemented with support for the `DIMSTYLE` system, including parsing, storage, and SVG rendering.

+SVG rendering supports DXF dimension types 0/1/2/3/4/5/6.

 ## Implementation Status